marcustkl/Fall-Sensor-with-MTR-and-MAX78000/README.md

-# MAX78000 Add 2 Example
+# Sending Acc and Gyor sensor Data from MetaTracker to RPI and then to MAX78000

+This project aims to send and receive data from a wearable device, a host machine and the MAX78000EVKIT.

+Sensor reading is sent as follows:
+Acceleration and gyro sensor readings from the [MetaTracker](https://mbientlab.com/metatracker/) will be sent to the [MetaHub](https://mbientlab.com/tutorials/MetaHub.html) via Bluetooth.
+Once readings is received on the MetaHub, it is sent via UART to the MAX780000EVKIT.
-This project aims to explore the UART connection between a host machine and MAX78000EVKIT.
-A range of values will be sent from the host machine to the MAX78000EVKIT.
-Once data is received by the MAX78000EVKIT through the UART, the values of data will be augmented by adding 2 to it and then sent back to the host machine.
+Data is received by the MAX78000EVKIT through the UART and the values of data will be verfied by sending it back to the MetaHub.

 ## Preparing the MAX78000EVKIT board

-#### Configure MAX78000EVKIT for running Add-2 demo:
+#### Configure MAX78000EVKIT for running project:

 * Turn MAX78000EVKIT off by placing SW1 in the OFF position

-* Connect host to MAX78000EVKIT CN1 using USB Micro-B cable
+* Connect MetaHub to MAX78000EVKIT CN1 using USB Micro-B cable

 * Turn MAX78000EVKIT on by placing SW1 in the ON position

 ## Preparing the host machine
-The host application communicates with the MAX78000EVKIT using the USB-to-UART bridge, by sending a range of integers from the host machine to the MAX78000EVKIT.
+The MetaHub communicates with the MAX78000EVKIT using the USB-to-UART bridge.

 The host application only runs in Linux and is written in Python and uses the following packages: